noporpoise/BitArray/README.md

 ----------

 To be interpretted as a number, bit at index 0 is treated as the least significant bit.

-Get the value of this number in an unsigned long
+Get the value of this number in an unsigned long.

-    // Returns 1 on sucess, 0 if value in array is too big char bit_array_as_num(BIT_ARRAY* bitarr, unsigned long* result)
+Returns 1 on sucess, 0 if value in array is too big.

+    char bit_array_as_num(BIT_ARRAY* bitarr, unsigned long* result)

 Compare (1 iff bitarr > value; 0 iff bitarr == value; -1 iff bitarr < value):